Safest Teeth Whiteners

 The Invisalign treatment process consists of the following steps:

 Invisalign typically costs anywhere between $3,000 and $8,000.
-This does not include the cost of the retainers that keep your teeth straight after treatment.
+This doesn’t include the cost of the retainers that keep your teeth straight after treatment.

 Which aligner option is right for you?
-Read below to compare the main differences between Invisalign and SmileDirect:
+Read below to compare the key differences between Invisalign and SmileDirect:

 SmileDirectClub costs under $2,000, while Invisalign can cost anywhere between $3,000 and $8,000.